pcingola/SnpEff/src/docs/snpeff/faq.md

 From the original RefSeq data, you can see that there are actually four mappings of NM_001135865.1:
 ```
-# Note: Output edited for readbility
+# Note: Output edited for readability
 $ zgrep NM_001135865.1 ~/snpEff/data/hg38/genes.refseq.gz

 751 NM_001135865.1  chr16   -   21834582    21857657    21834717    21857378    11  ...